Ludwig Augustinsson: European U21 Championship

 Outstanding throughout the tournament and exceptional in the final, where he forced the livewire João Mário into his most ineffective performance of the competition.
 Showed his commitment and drive (and not to mention fitness) with one final lung-bursting charge into the box in the 121st minute of the game and slammed home his penalty in the shootout.

 — — The Guardian about Ludwig Augustinsson's performance in the tournament.

-Sweden managed to qualify to the European U21 Championship in Czech Republic for the first time since 2004 after a successful qualification.
+Sweden managed to qualify to the European U21 Championship in the Czech Republic for the first time since 2004 after a successful qualification.
 In an exhibition game against Portugal U21 in early 2013, Augustinsson injured his knee and was later out for the rest of the year, which meant he missed most of the qualification games.
 He was however Håkan Ericson's first choice at the left-back position when he was available and was part of the squad in the games of 2014.

 Augustinsson played every game in the group stage of the main tournament.
 Before the second game against England, in which Sweden lost, interest from Liverpool was reported.

 Sweden however managed to advance from the group, thanks to winning against Italy and drawing against Portugal.
 After knocking out Denmark in the semi-final by 4–1, Sweden were to play Portugal again in the final.
 In a goalless match, the first kept clean sheet of Sweden in the tournament, the final had to be decided by a penalty shoot-out.
 Augustinsson scored his penalty and Sweden won by 4–3.
 He received international praise for his final performance, described as "outstanding".
 He earned a spot in The Guardian's 'Team of the Tournament'.